Chapter 7:

 Of course you're here, Golden Boy.
 Can't resist inserting yourself into every drama, can you?

-"Young Master Valerius," Father's voice carried a note of surprise.
+"Young Master Valerius," Father's voice carried surprise.
 "I wasn't aware you were visiting our estate."

 "I was passing through and thought I'd pay my respects," Leo replied.
 "I couldn't help but overhear your discussion.
 A theft of such magnitude requires thorough investigation."